untrulynoxiusmj/furui/README.md

 # FURUI 👨‍💻
 ```
-  An isolated community on vscode
+  An exclusive community for vscode
 	Add your own codes
 	See codes written by others
 	Review other users' code